ACCA vs CA – Which is Better in India ?

 What is ACCA?

-ACCA is set to promote the excellence in Accounting and Finance globally and hence covers knowledge of UK GAAP, Laws and IFRS which opens the doors of many International and National companies handling the overseas clients.
+ACCA is set to promote excellence in Accounting and Finance globally and hence covers knowledge of UK GAAP, Laws, and IFRS which opens the doors of many International and National companies handling the overseas clients.

-One of the most impressive things of ACCA course is that it recognizes the other qualifications you attained.
-It recognizes your graduation, post graduation CA Inter and CA Final Qualification also.
+One of the most impressive things about the ACCA course is that it recognizes the other qualifications you attained.
+It recognizes your graduation, post-graduation CA Inter and CA Final Qualification also.
 Out of the total of 14 papers in the ACCA course, a graduate or a CA Inter pass out has to appear in only 9 papers while after becoming CA you have to attempt just 5 papers.